4K TV: Everything You Need to Know About 4K

 4K TV is particularly effective on giant screens, so ideally, you should be happy with a 55-inch or even larger TV.
 The effect is most noticeable when switching to 4K from a TV of the same size.

-Let’s say you have a 50-inch HDTV, and you upgrade to 4K – you put four times as many pixels in the same space, which makes the picture much denser with sufficient detail.
+Let’s say you have a 50-inch HDTV and upgrade to 4K.
+Four times as many pixels are put in the same space, which makes the picture much denser with sufficient detail.

-8K has appeared on the market, and although it is still in its infancy, there are 8K displays available for purchase.
+8K has appeared on the market, and although it is still in its infancy, 8K displays are available for purchase.

 However, they are expensive and will need a screen of at least 65 inches to get the most out of them.
 There is currently no original 8K content to watch.

-8K won’t hit mainstream (or affordable) acceptance for a while, so you can buy your 4K TV if you’re not desperate for the features 8K brings with it.
+8K won’t hit mainstream (or affordable) acceptance for a while, so you can buy your 4K TV if you’re not desperate for the features 8K brings.

 How long do I have to sit in front of the TV?